thelectronicnub/thelectronicnub.github.io/index.md

 ## Current Projects
 I am currently a part of two projects, one led by a team of undergraduate students, and another led by a postdoc doing research.

-### SARU
+### Saru
-[SARU](https://sarurecycling.com/) is a student-led initiative to incentivize recycling.
+[Saru](https://sarurecycling.com/) is a student-led initiative to incentivize recycling.
 We aim to design a machine that automatically identifies, sorts, and incentivizes the user to recycle more.
 We do this by immediately providing a cash refund to the user when they recycle.

 I'm currently leading the electrical and software development for this project.
 We are currently building a prototype, with testing scheduled to begin Q4 2020 - Q1 2021 at Goodwin's Organics, a grocery store in Riverside, CA.